How To Clean, Seal and Polish Granite Countertops

 - Lysol

-What you should use to clean granite countertops
+What should you use to clean granite?

 - Dish soap (e.g. Ivory, Dawn)